Belval/pdf2image/README.md

 - Fixed a bug that left open file descriptors when using `convert_from_bytes()` (Thank you @FabianUken)
 - `fmt='tiff'` parameter allows you to create .tiff files (You need pdftocairo for this)
 - `transparent` parameter allows you to generate images with no background instead of the usual white one (You need pdftocairo for this)
-- `strict` parameter allows you to catch pdftoppm syntax error with a custom type `PDFSyntaxError`

 ## Performance tips